DataIntellectTech/TorQ/docs/utilities.md

 The default configuration sets both timezones to GMT and has the rollover performed at midnight.

+A table containing the valid timezones is loaded into TorQ processes as .tz.t

 An example configuration where data is stamped in GMT, but the rollover occurs at 5PM New York time would be: